-- 1. On the main screen, click File backup. - 2.
+- 1. On the Backup and recovery tab, click Other backups and then select File backup. - 2.
 In the File Backup window select files and/or folders you want to back up, and specify the backup destination.
 For more information see Backing up files and folders (p.
-43). - 3.
+42). - 3.
 Click Turn on for the Schedule item.
 In the Scheduler window click Daily, and specify a start time for the backup operation.
 For example, if you finish your everyday work at 8 PM, specify this time or a little later (8.05 PM) as the start time. - 4.
-Click Version chain near the Backup scheme item (Version chain is the default backup scheme). - 5.
+Click Incremental next to the Backup scheme item (Incremental is the default backup scheme). - 5.
 In the File Backup Options window, make sure that the Backup scheme tab is selected. - 6.
-Choose Custom scheme instead of Version chain scheme. - 7.
-In the Backup method box, select Incremental from the drop down list.

-- 8. Click Create a full version after every [n] incremental versions, and type or select "6".
-In that case, the program will first create the initial full backup version (no matter how you set up - a backup process, the first backup version will always be the full one), and then 6 incremental versions day by day.
+Choose Custom scheme instead of Incremental scheme. - 7.
+In the Backup method box, select Incremental from the drop down list. - 8.
+Click Create a full version after every [n] incremental versions, and type or select "6".
+In that case, the program will first create the initial full backup version (no matter how you set up a backup process, the first backup version will always be the full one), and then 6 incremental versions day by day.
 Then, it will create 1 full version and 6 incremental versions again and so on.
 So every new full version will be created in exactly a week's time. - 9.
 To limit the storage time for the versions, click Turn on automatic cleanup. - 10.
 Click Delete version chains older than [n] days, type or select "21", and click OK. - 11.
 In the File Backup window, check that all settings are correct and click Back up now.
 If you want your first backup to run only at the time you specified in the Scheduler, click the down arrow to the right of the Back up now button and select Later in the drop down list.